pmem/pmem.github.io/_posts/2018-11-27-pool-features.md

 # Feature toggling and querying

-Toggling and querying features for already existing and NOT opened pools can be performed using the `pmempool` tool:
+Toggling and querying features for already existing and not open pools can be performed using the `pmempool` tool:

 ```bash